Jo Jo White

 Joseph Henry White (November 16, 1946 – January 16, 2018) was an American professional basketball player.
-As an amateur, he played basketball at the University of Kansas, where he was named a second-team All-American twice.
+He played college basketball for the Kansas Jayhawks, where he was named a second-team All-American twice.
 White was part of the U.S. men's basketball team during the 1968 Summer Olympics, winning a gold medal with the team.

-In the 1969 NBA draft, White was drafted 9th overall by the Boston Celtics, with whom he would play for ten seasons, winning the NBA Finals in 1974 and 1976 and being named Finals MVP the latter year.
+In the 1969 NBA draft, White was drafted ninth overall by the Boston Celtics, with whom he would play for ten seasons, winning the NBA Finals in 1974 and 1976 and being named Finals MVP the latter year.
 A seven-time NBA All-Star, White set a Celtics record with 488 consecutive games played.
 White's No. 10 jersey was retired by the Celtics in 1982.
 In 2015, he was inducted into the Naismith Memorial Basketball Hall of Fame.

-Early life and amateur career
+Early life

-White was born in St. Louis, Missouri, the son of a Baptist minister, George L. White Sr. and his wife, Elizabeth Rebecca Guynn.
+White was born in St. Louis, the son of a Baptist minister, George L. White Sr. and his wife, Elizabeth Rebecca Guynn.

 As the youngest of seven children, he had three elder sisters; Shirley, Adlean, and Irene, and three elder brothers, George, Dewitt and Ronald.
 He started playing basketball at six and found sports to be a key platform for his community.
-As a child, he followed the St. Louis Hawks.
+As a child, he followed the St. Louis Hawks, and played on the basketball team at McKinley High School in St. Louis.

-College
+College career

 Due to his age, White was eligible to play college basketball a semester early at the University of Kansas, and team captain Riney Lochmann led a vote to determine that White would be welcomed by the players.

 White joined the team in mid-season, enjoyed immediate success, and entered the NCAA tournament.
 They played dominantly but encountered a physical Texas Western squad, now known as University of Texas at El Paso, in the Midwest regional final.
 During the first overtime, White took and made a shot (a 35-foot runner) as the buzzer sounded, but he was ruled out of bounds by referee Rudy Marich.
 The team lost this thriller in the second overtime to Texas Western, who went on to win the championship.
 The game against Texas Western was featured in the 2006 film Glory Road, which was about the 1966 Texas Western team.

 White became a leader of the team, and made the consensus NCAA All-American Second Team in 1968 and 1969.
 He made the All-Big Eight team the three subsequent years (1967–1969) Due to his early enrollment, White had only one semester of eligibility and Head Coach Ted Owens opted to have White play for the 18 games in the first semester rather than eight in the second.
 He graduated with a degree in physical education.